ambonvik/cimba/README.md

 coroutines we need in Cimba.
 C++ coroutines are something entirely different.

-Also, C++ has become a very large and feature-rich language, where it will be hard to guarantee compatibility with every possible combination of features.
+Also, C++ has become a very large and feature-rich language, where it will be hard to ensure compatibility with every possible combination of features.

 Hence (like the Linux kernel), we chose the simpler platform for speed, clarity, and reliability.